 Current Annual Monitoring Report

-indicators set out in the adopted Waste Core
+MB) monitors the indicators set out in the

 It shows that progress towards most waste indicators is

 adequate.
-However the Waste Core Strategy was not adopted during
+However, the Waste Core Strategy was adopted in the

-the period that is being monitored.
-This means that many of the
+middle of the monitoring period which means that many of the

 indicators monitor the impacts of policies which were not yet